O-Robot/irate-in-backend/README.md

 ## Overview

 Welcome to the iRatein Chat Application!
-This project is a simple chat application built using Django Rest Framework.
+This project is a simple chat application built using Django Rest Framework and Channels.
 Users can create accounts, join chat rooms, and engage in real-time conversations.

 ## Prerequisites